What's the Green Office?

 With around 1,500 individuals, the student body makes up the largest portion of the Hochschule Geisenheim University community.
 As such, we know it's absolutely essential to collaborate with the two most important forms of student representation at the university, namely the AStA and the Student Parliament.
 We make sure to share ideas and stay in continuous exchange with them, organizing joint events and campaigns together.
 Some example include:

-• Monthly entries in the AStA newsletter
+• monthly entries in the AStA newsletter

-• Creating a resolution for Fairtrade certification together with the Student Parliament and University Senate
+• creating a resolution for Fairtrade certification together with the Student Parliament and University Senate

-• Setting up period product dispensers with the AStA and Student Parliament
+• setting up period product dispensers with the AStA and Student Parliament

-• Taking part in events held at the Alte Weinfass, e.g. the Christmas market and flea market
+• taking part in events held at the Alte Weinfass, e.g. the Christmas market and flea market

-• Joint cleanup events with the AStA and RheingauCleanUp
+• joint cleanup events with the AStA and RheingauCleanUp